mariadb-corporation/MaxScale/Documentation/REST-API/API.md

     endpoint, the `fields[servers]=state` parameter can be used.
 This would return only the `data.attributes.state` part of the resource.

+- `filter=json_ptr=json_value`

+  - Filter the output of the result

+    This parameter controls which rows are returned in a REST API response that returns an array in the `data` member (i.e. a request to a resource collection).
+Requests to individual resources are not filtered.

+    The argument to the filter parameter must be a key-value pair with a valid [JSON Pointer](https://tools.ietf.org/html/rfc6901) as the key and a valid JSON type as the value.
+The comparison is done for each individual object in the `data` array of the result.
+For example, if the object stored in `data[0]` has a value pointed by the given JSON pointer and that value compares equal to the given value, the array row is kept in the result.

+    A practical use for this parameter is to return only sessions for a particular service.
+For example, to return sessions for the `RW-Split-Router` service, the
+    `filter=/relationships/services/data/0/id="RW-Split-Router"` parameter can
+    be used.
+Note the double quotes around the `"RW-Split-Router"`, they are required to correctly convert strings into JSON values.

 ## HTTP Headers

 ### Request Headers